-- A. The State of California requests approval for a Medicaid home and community-based services (HCBS) waiver under the authority of §1915(c) of the Social Security Act (the Act). - B. Program Title (optional this title will be used to locate this waiver in the finder):
+A. The State of California requests approval for a Medicaid home and community-based services (HCBS) waiver under the

+B. Program Title (optional - this title will be used to locate this waiver in the finder):

 Medi-Cal Waiver Program (MCWP)